nf-core/website/markdown/developers/testing_with_gitpod.md

 7. Other Nextflow tutorials using Gitpod

-## Downloading and running Gitpod with on an nf-core repo
+## Downloading and running Gitpod on an nf-core repo

 First install the browser extension: https://www.gitpod.io/docs/browser-extension